Here at Last Mile Logistics we pride ourselves on our ability to provide a first-class logistics operation tailored to businesses large and small.

 We use the latest tracking technology with all of our vehicles to ensure full location visibility for our operations team, and the customer.
 In addition, our job management system provides further accuracy, with detailed data guaranteeing a transparent and efficient supply chain, and the ability to deliver at dedicated times.

-With two sites at our disposal totalling over 45,000 square feet of space, our warehouses can be used for both short-term and long-term storage solutions for volumes both large and small.
+Our Opus Park warehouse now totals over 70,000 square feet of space and can be used for both short-term and long-term storage solutions for volumes both large and small.
 We also have the capability and flexibility of increasing storage space beyond our existing capacity if and when required.
 ISO9001 certified and boasting the latest digital management systems, our warehouse solutions cover all aspects of e-commerce storage services.

 We offer a seamless cross-docking service that can help reduce clients' requirement for warehousing solutions and streamline your supply chain.
 We track and monitor the entire process as inbound goods arrive at our warehouse, are then unloaded and scanned, before being reloaded for the outbound journey and the last mile leg.